 - Capacity: 102 people

 - Who gets in: Open on a pay-as-you-go basis on day of travel.
 All inclusive rate for two hours is $60* and five hours for $70*.
 Wellness Spa treatments start from $49*.

 SilverKris Lounge, Singapore Airlines

 Elements of Singapore Airline's heritage have been woven into the décor which includes comfortable high-backed lounge chairs and business pods which line the walls.
 High ceilings allow plenty of natural light to flood the space and afford views of the departure tarmac for anyone keen on plane spotting.

 With the buffet zone housed in a nook near the entrance, there's plenty of time and space to peruse the options and then eat in the dedicated dining area.
 The international flavours on the menu range from curry and yum cha to corn fritters, quiche and arancini.
-If that doesn't tickle your appetite, visitors are invited into the kitchen to talk with executive chef Jason Sydenham about special requests.
-There's also the chance to preview the food of Singapore with Jason's popular laksa, satay and meesiam, but his deserts are a treat too.
-Jason also is responsible for the beautiful roses that often decorate the lounge.
+There's also the chance to preview the food of Singapore with a popular laksa, satay and meesiam, but his desserts are a treat too.

 - Location: Level 4, near Gate 81